quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Crypto Handshake Timeout

 Data in CRYPTO frames is critical to QUIC transport and crypto negotiation, so a more aggressive timeout is used to retransmit it.
-Below, the word handshake packet is used to refer to packets containing CRYPTO frames, not packets with the specific long header packet type Handshake.
+Below, the term "handshake packet" is used to refer to packets containing CRYPTO frames, not packets with the specific long header packet type Handshake.

 The initial handshake timeout SHOULD be set to twice the initial RTT.